What’s are the differences between AP and honors classes?

 Talk to your child about what colleges they might be interested in attending!
 Do some research on the websites of the colleges and find out whether they prefer honors or AP courses.

-Deciding between AP and honors courses can be tough, especially when there are so many things to consider, like rigor, workload, and college admissions, but don’t stress!
+Deciding between AP and honors courses can be tough, especially when there are so many things to consider, like rigor, workload, college admissions, and deciding whether to enroll in online classes.
+But don’t stress!

 At the end of the day, this decision probably isn’t going to significantly impact the long-term life of your teen, and they really can’t go wrong with either.
 I’m sure your teen will succeed, no matter which path they choose!